 I have a weakness for games where the conditions are set by the players themselves and my very first game Nova Suecia was based on this idea, where the players are both producers and consumers.
 But Nova Suecia is a fairly complex game where land is acquired to create production and consumption, resources are produced and consumed at market prices, and letters are sent home to influence supply and demand.
 How could this idea be used in an even simpler game?

 The answer came to me almost immediately.
 What if I focused on the two roles of farmer and trader and the traditional euro distinction between money and victory points?
-The farmers could use money to invest in fair production while and get a return from traders, who could use money to acquire fair trade Products (=victory points?).
+The farmers could use money to invest in fair production and get a return from traders, who could use money to acquire fair trade products (=victory points).
 That would put the players in a situation where they need invest money to raise money to earn victory points.
 Very interesting!

 But should the bidding be open or closed?
-Open bidding works if the objects bid for have different values to different players but in our economy, Money and victory points have the same value so closed bidding was the best option here.
+Open bidding works if the offered objects have different values to different players.
+However, in our economy, money and victory points have the same value so closed bidding was the best option here.
 Hence, each game round would pose the following decisions to the players:

 How much money can I afford to spend this round?

 Should I aim for the highest farmer bid (expecting the traders to bid high and aiming for a high income) or a lower bid (expecting the traders to bid low and aiming for a low cost)?

 Should I aim for the highest trader bid (expecting to get more victory points) or a lower bid (expecting to pay less for my victory points)?